Mauricio Dubón: 2025

 On January 9, 2025, the Astros signed Dubón to a $5 million contract for the season, avoiding arbitration.
 As a starter in left field on June 6 at Progressive Field, Dubón recorded two assists in the bottom of the first inning against the Cleveland Guardians to become the sixth player in franchise history to notch two outfield assists in the same inning.
 On June 15, Dubón's single to the left field wall with two outs in the 10th inning scored Jake Meyers as the go-ahead run and ignite a walk-off, 2–1 win over the Minnesota Twins, his second career walk-off hit.
 Dubón played in 133 games for the Astros in 2025, slashing .241/.289/.355 with seven home runs and 33 RBI.
 He appeared most at left field (48 games) and second base (46), and also at shortstop (33), third base (24), center field (17), first base (4), and right field (3).
 On November 2, Dubón was awarded the Gold Glove for utility players for the second time in his career.

 Atlanta Braves

 On November 19, 2025, the Astros traded Dubón to the Atlanta Braves in exchange for Nick Allen.

 Personal life

 Dubón is a Christian.
 He's also a fan of English football club Manchester City.
+Dubón met his wife Nancy in 2017.
+The couple married in 2020, and have a son, born in 2024.

 In Honduras, a planned baseball stadium in Juticalpa, Olancho, will be named after him.
 The construction of Estadio Mauricio Dubón was expected to be completed by 2022, but was delayed due to the COVID-19 pandemic.